fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Let's start by creating an endpoint that returns all flight diary entries.

-First we shall made some decision hot to structure our source code.
+First we shall made some decision not to structure our source code.
 It is better to put all the source code under the directory <i>src</i>, so that the source  code is not mixed up with configuration files.
 We will move also <i>index.ts</i> there and make the corresponding changes to npm scripts.

-We'll decide to put all [routers](/en/part4/structure_of_backend_application_introduction_to_testing) that is the modules that take care of handling a set of specific resource such as <i>diaries</i> under the directory <i>src/routes</i>.
+We'll decide to put all [routers](/en/part4/structure_of_backend_application_introduction_to_testing) that is the modules that take care of handling a set of specific resources such as <i>diaries</i> under the directory <i>src/routes</i>.
 This differs a bit from the convention of [part 4](/en/part4), where we used directory <i>src/controllers</i>.

 The routes taking care of diary endpoints in <i>src/routes/diaries.ts</i> looks like this: